 Urine tests are used for a wide range of diagnostic purposes.
 They can confirm someone is pregnant, help doctors diagnose several infections, check the functions of your kidneys, test for drug use, and help diagnose and monitor chronic conditions such as bladder cancer or diabetes.
 UA tests are also effective in identifying certain sexually transmitted diseases.
 Identifying any of these issues as early as possible helps support a better outcome for treatment, and UA testing can help with that.

-The catch-all nature of urinalysis is why urine testing is a common general step in any well-check or doctor’s appointment.
+The catch-all nature of urinalysis is why urine testing is a common general step in any wellness-check or doctor’s appointment.
 Reasons you might specifically ask for a urinalysis include discomfort when you pee, problems going to the restroom, blood in your urine, or pain in the area surrounding your bladder or kidneys.

 Urine tests require you to collect your urine.
 Typically, a large amount of urine isn’t needed, but your medical providers will instruct you on exactly what they need for specific tests.
 The urine must be collected following sanitary procedures that limit the risks of it being contaminated.
 Health providers then visually inspect the urine and use testing sticks or lab equipment to analyze the urine for diagnostic purposes.